ironhack-labs/data-labs/module-1/pandas-project.md

   * Show and explain code snippets in your presentation slides.
 * Git:
   * Display an screenshot of your GitHub graphs to show your commit frequency and how much work you did.
-* Database & SQL Walkthrough:
+* Pandas Data Wrangling Walkthrough:
-  * Walk the audience through your entity relationship diagram, the entities that exist in your database, the attributes for each entity, and the relationships between entities.
+  * Walk the audience through the data set you chose, providing an overview of some of the fields and other information contained in the data.
-  * Walk the audience through you analytical workflow including what initial questions you posed, what your findings were, what avenues you decided to pursue and why, what your conclusions are, and what lessons you learned.
+  * Walk the audience through your data wrangling workflow including what initial problems you identified in the data, what cleaning and manipulation techniques you employed, what avenues you decided to pursue and why, and what lessons you learned.
 * One important mistake you made:
   * Did you made a mistake planning your time?
-Maybe scoping your analysis?
+Maybe wrangling a variable that wasn't useful?
 Coding?